Jesse Ramien: 2022

 In round 9 of the 2022 NRL season, Ramien was sent to the sin bin for an illegal shoulder charge during the clubs victory over the New Zealand Warriors.
 Cronulla won the game despite being down to 11 men.

 In round 17, Ramien scored a hat-trick in Cronulla's 28-6 victory over Melbourne.

 Ramien played a total of 23 games for Cronulla in 2022 scoring ten tries.
 Ramien played in both of Cronulla's finals matches which saw the club eliminated in straight sets.

 2023

 In round 4 of the 2023 NRL season, Ramien scored two tries for Cronulla in their 40-8 victory over rivals St. George Illawarra.

 Ramien played a total of 25 games for Cronulla in the 2023 NRL season as they finished sixth on the table.
 Ramien played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

 2024

 Ramien played 24 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Ramien played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.

 2025

 Ramien played 24 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+On 26 May 2026, the Cowboys announced the signing of Ramien on a two year deal.